elocremarc/Plantbox/README.md

 ```
 $ python3 PlantLapse.py
 ```
 This will run so long as as terminal is open.
 It will stop once terminal is closed.
-You can make the program run in its own serpate independent sheel with this command:
+You can make the program run in its own serpate independent shell with this command:

 ```
 $ nohup python3 PlantLapse.py &